ziadharmanani/ziadharmanani/README.md

-## Hi there 👋
+# Hi there 👋

+### 🧠 About Me
 Master’s student in Human-Centered Data Science at the University of Toronto.
-Most of my repositories reflect ongoing or completed projects related to academic and professional work.

 ### 🛠 Skills & Tools
 - **Languages:** Python, R, SQL